The Ghost Mills

 The Coolant Guild

-Comfort as Control
+Comfort as Infrastructure

 Each ghost runs on higher-quality substrate than the Dim Ward because a happy ghost is a productive ghost.
 The rendered environments are optimized versions of real memories — slightly better apartments, slightly cleaner streets.
 The comfort is not kindness.
 It is cost efficiency.
 An unhappy ghost requires psychological intervention that costs 200–400 hours of lost output.